Homebrew (video games): Wii U

-Many homebrew applications that run via the Homebrew Launcher have been collected and hosted on wiiubru.com.
+Many homebrew applications that run via the Homebrew Launcher (or Wii U Menu on Aroma) have been collected and hosted on fortheusers.org.
 These hosted applications can be downloaded directly on the Wii U using The Homebrew App Store app in the repository.

-The Wii U's built-in emulated Wii environment (often nicknamed vWii or Wii Mode) is capable of running Wii homebrew, such as The Homebrew Channel.
-However, vWii is much more fragile than a real Wii console and has a higher chance of being rendered inoperable if dangerous software is used.
-Also, due to changes made to the Wii operating system in vWii mode, previous exploits that utilized the Wii Menu itself to load the HackMii Installer, such as Letterbomb, do not work on vWii.
-The only ways to hack vWii without one of the exploit games is by using applications called wuphax or Compat Installer.
-Wuphax uses the public Wii U IOSU exploit to temporarily inject the HackMii installer into the Mii Channel so that The Homebrew Channel can be installed without an exploit game.
-Compat Installer uses the public IOSU exploit to install the Open-Source Homebrew Channel from Wii U Mode.
+The Wii U's built-in Wii sandbox environment (often nicknamed vWii or Wii Mode) is capable of running Wii homebrew, such as The Homebrew Channel.
+However, due to changes made to the Wii operating system that runs in vWii mode, previous exploits that utilized the Wii Menu to load the HackMii Installer, such as Letterbomb, do not work.
+The only way to hack the vWii without using one of the exploit games is by using Wii U homebrew applications, such as wuphax or Compat Installer.
+The operating system changes also prevent some homebrew applications from functioning properly, requiring developers to create alternate versions to run on vWii.